 The more extreme the differences in day and night temperatures, the more extreme the effect in stretching or slowing down the elongation of your plants.
-However, as long as you choose one of the combinations along that same 1.6-leavesper-day line, your lilies will stay on your desired growing schedule.
+However, as long as you choose one of the combinations along that same 1.6-leaves-per-day line, your lilies will stay on your desired growing schedule.

 After lilies reach visible bud, use the isopleth plot shown in Figure 2, showing number of days from visible bud to flower.
-Keep measuring your plants and adjust your temperatures as you did before, if your plants are too tall or too short for the "tracking window".
+Keep measuring your plants and adjust Measure the height of your plants every 4 to 5 days to see of they are within your "tracking window".